Neil Wiley

 408-353-8025

 Our biggest mountain facility has lots to offer, including a full court gymnasium with stage, a commercial kitchen and four smaller recently refurbished rooms (community meeting room of 700 square feet, art room, music room with comfortable chairs and sink, and a dance room with sprung wood floor, dance barre, full mirrored wall and piano).
 Behind the main building, the “Garden Terrace” provides lawns, paved area, benches, gazebo and barbecue pits.
-This fall, after basic park construction is completed, an outside redwood amphitheater behind old Loma Prieta School will also be available.

 The center is conveniently located on Summit Road, a few miles east of Highway 17.
 There is plenty of parking in a large paved lot immediately in front of the center.

-(c) 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008 mountain network news All rights reserved.
+(c) 1997, 1998, 1999, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009 mountain network news All rights reserved.